disrees/hello-world/README.md

 # hello-world
 tutorial on how to use github

-Ther is nothing added at this point
+There is nothing to be added at this point